 “I hate reading books.”

-While us bibliophiles don’t quite understand them, there are people out there on our big, green planet that don’t *GASP* read books.
+While bibliophiles like myself don’t quite understand them, there are people out there on our big, blue-green planet that don’t* read books.

 Non-readers.
 Book haters.
 Yep, they exist, and they exist in droves.
 So what’s to do about that?
 Well, convert them of course!

 But you can’t just slam the “I hate books” person upside the head with your favorite tome.
 I’ve tried.
-Doesn’t work, and worse, it dents your book.
+Doesn’t work.
+And what’s worse, it dents your book.

 Instead, you have to start small.
 Get the book hater a tale that will hook them from the very start.
 Here are ten I think will change the I hate reading books barbarian into (hopefully!) an I guess books are ok neophyte.